devFarhan3/devFarhan3/README.md

 ✔ Figma to HTML
 ✔ XD to HTML
 ✔ HTML, CSS, BOOTSTRAP and JavaScript
-✔ Fix Responsive issue of any types website
+✔ Fix Responsive issue of any type website
 ======================================

 👉 Why Choose Me?